BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: The BLOWN protocol

-Before proceed any further, we need to explain the PoC subroutine described in Algorithm~\ref{alg:phase1:sub} to adjust $l_v$, $p_v$ and $T_v$, the leader counter, transmission probability and adversary's time window estimate, according to the sensed channel condition at the first slot of each round in $P_1$.
+Before proceeding any further, we need to explain the PoC subroutine described in Algorithm~\ref{alg:phase1:sub} to adjust $l_v$, $p_v$ and $T_v$, the leader counter, transmission probability and adversary's time window estimate, according to the sensed channel condition at the first slot of each round in $P_1$.
 Specifically, $v$ with $l_v>0$ (a potential leader) performs the following actions: it either broadcasts a message $(m,\sigma)$ with probability $p_v$ (Lines 1-2), where $\sigma$ is the signature of $m$, or senses the channel with probability $1-p_v$ (Lines 3-10).
 One can see that $v$ adapts its $p_v$ in a multiplicative increase or decrease manner by a factor of $(1+\gamma)$, where $\gamma=O(1/(\log T+\log \log N))$ is a small number that is loosely determined by $N$ and $T$ (see the proof of Theorem~\ref{thm:jamming:resistant}).
-Particularly, $p_v$ is multiplicatively increased (Line 5) when the channel is sensed idle or decreased (Line 9) when a message is received\footnote{Receving a message indicates the message has a valid signature, and we do not explicitly present the signature verification process for conciseness.}.
+More specifically, $p_v$ is multiplicatively increased (Line 5) when the channel is sensed idle or decreased (Line 9) when a message is received\footnote{Receving a message indicates the message has a valid signature, and we do not explicitly present the signature verification process for conciseness.}.
 Such a mechanism ensures that honest nodes can cooperatively adjust their transmission probabilities to help reduce contention on the channel.
 Meanwhile, we decrease $T_v$ by 1 if the channel is idle (Line 6) as the estimate of adversary's time window seems to be too large when the channel is idle, and decrease $l_v$ by 1 if a neighbor of $v$ successfully broadcasts a message (Line 10) as the neighbor seems to have a better chance of being the leader.
 On the other hand, if the number of rounds in $P_1$ is no less than $T_v$ (Line 12), the estimate of the adversary's time window, we further check whether or not there is an idle round in the past $T_v$ rounds (Line 14), and if not, $p_v$ is decreased (Line 15) and $T_v$ is increased (Line 16) to further adjust $p_v$ and $T_v$.
 One can see that a successful broadcast causes the decrements of the $l_v$ values of the receivers.
 When $l_v=0$, $v$ becomes a follower who can only sense the channel in slot one of the next round.
+We establish a robust jamming-resistant channel by introducing an adaptive transmission mechanism, confronting channel contention and jamming attacks simultaneously.
+Such a channel is realized by dynamically adjusting the transmission probability $p_v$ of each node $v$ according to its sensed contention in the network.
+This mechanism can better address jamming attacks compared to the Carrier-sense multiple access with collision avoidance (CSMA/CA) technique.